ayushxx7/DeepLearning-Streaming-Kafka-Pubsub/README.md

 Here, start_idx and end_idx represent the test set index for fashion MNIST dataset.

+The above endpoints are called when user submits the form displayed on root url.

 # Kafka Consumer
 - Consumer with model inference lives here